thegetty/quire-docs/content/community/join-us.md

 ## Attend or Organize an Event

 We hope to see you at future Quire workshops, webinars, conferences, and other events.
-We'd also love to know about any Quire-related events that you may be hosting.
+We'd also love to know about any Quire-related events you may be hosting.
 Please email [quire@getty.edu](mailto:quire@getty.edu).

 <div class="action-button">